xaur/writings/posts/201910xx-additional-marketing-strategies.md

 We need clarity on the status.
 Decred is _building_ a decent SoV and MoE.
 We build on great _principles_ and we got the incentives right.
 In this regard Decred is years ahead of the competition, and to me it is the only approach that makes sense and deserves my time.
 Decred also has a huge lead in technical fundamentals.
 I would say we're like 40% there in terms of tech, but in terms of awareness and adoption in the economy and society it's &lt; 1%.
 (I made these numbers up for illustrative purposes).

-## Value transfer tool
+## Value transfer network

-Don't omit MoE use case from discussions.
+Don't omit medium of exchange (MoE) use case from discussions.
 I believe SoV and MoE depend on each other and don't make sense individually\*.

 While DCR is not ready to serve our everyday purchases, it _already_ serves as Transfer of Value (ToV) - the missing step between SoV and MoE\*.

 Decred and other coins could and should be used _today_ to power great projects that solve urgent problems\*.

 I personally use DCR to support one very promising project and it feels so right with every transfer\*\*, compared to just hoarding my DCR.
-The project is [EOMA68](https://www.crowdsupply.com/eoma68/micro-desktop) and it is building open, upgradeable and cheap computers (pluggable "computer cards").
+The project is [EOMA68](https://www.crowdsupply.com/eoma68/micro-desktop) and it is building open, upgradeable and cheap computers based on pluggable "computer cards".
 A computer must serve its _owner_, be auditable down to the bone to earn owner's trust, be upgradeable to encourage reuse, and the whole ecosystem must be designed with long-term mindset to reduce waste.
 It's a long road but we need secure devices that we can trust.
 Or are you going to run sovereign decentralized finance on backdoored laptops and phones?
 But that's another story\*.

 Internet allows people to share and coordinate information.
 Sound and open money allows people to share and coordinate energy.

 I want to see Decred as a value transfer network for builders.

 We can start small and just tip each other for good contributions\*\*.
 We can develop a habit to actively reach out to the author and offer a DCR tip when we enjoyed content or a service.
-(This increase in wallet usage will have a nice side effect of finding more UX bugs.)
+This increase in wallet usage will have a nice side effect of finding more UX bugs.
+Over time we should adopt/develop software and services that make crypto tipping very simple and start competing in the wider tipping market that is rapidly growing but most of the options are limited (Reddit Gold, Twitch Bits, Patreon, etc)\*.

 Then it could become a [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then expand to connect other builders of this world.

 It must flow.